cosmos/sdk-tutorials/academy/xl-cosmjs/create-custom.md

 ### Getting third party files

-With this done, you need to also get the imports that appear in your `.proto` files.
-For instance, typically in [`query.proto`](https://github.com/cosmos/cosmos-sdk/blob/d98503b/proto/cosmos/bank/v1beta1/query.proto#L4-L6) you can find:
+You need to also get the imports that appear in your `.proto` files.
+Usually you can find the following in [`query.proto`](https://github.com/cosmos/cosmos-sdk/blob/d98503b/proto/cosmos/bank/v1beta1/query.proto#L4-L6):

 ```proto
 import "cosmos/base/query/v1beta1/pagination.proto";